SoftwareAG/webmethods-api-gateway-devops/README.md

  The docker compose files for these different deployment styles can be found at https://github.com/SoftwareAG/webmethods-api-gateway/tree/master/samples/docker/deploymentscripts

- ## Devops Automation and CI/CD in SoftwareAG webmethods API Gateway
+ ## Devops and CI/CD in webMethods API Gateway
  The CI/CD and devops flow can be acheived in multiple ways.
  ### Using webmethods Deployer and Asset Build environment
   API Gateway asset binaries can be build using Asset Build environment and promoted across stages using WmDeployer.
 More information on this way of CI/CD and Devops automation can be found at http://techcommunity.softwareag.com/pwiki/-/wiki/Main/Staging%2C+Promotion+and+DevOps+of+API+Gateway+assets